filmshoot

 Who issues permits

 Individual local authorities in Wales issue their own filming permits.
-Film Cymru Wales acts as the coordination body, directing productions to Cardiff Film Office, Swansea Council, and other councils as appropriate.
-Natural Resources Wales manages national parks and countryside.
-Cadw oversees Welsh Government historic monuments.
+Creative Wales acts as the national support body, directing productions to local councils, property owners, studios, crew/facilities, and regional contacts.
+Natural Resources Wales, national park authorities, Cadw, and private landowners remain separate permission holders where relevant.

 Process